-If you’re pricing out Iceland and every rough estimate seems to swing from “manageable” to “why is soup $20,” you are not imagining it.
-An iceland travel budget breakdown per day matters here more than it does in many destinations because your total can change fast based on one decision – rental car or bus, hostel or boutique hotel, grocery stop or three-course dinner, Blue Lagoon-style splurge or waterfall-only day.
+If you’re pricing out Iceland and every rough estimate seems to swing from “manageable” to “why is soup $20,” you’re not imagining it.
+An iceland travel budget breakdown per day matters here more than it does in most destinations, because your total can shift fast on a single decision — rental car or bus, hostel or boutique hotel, grocery stop or three-course dinner, Blue Lagoon-style splurge or a waterfall-only day.

 The good news is that Iceland is not impossible to do well on a reasonable budget.
-It is simply a place where logistics shape cost.
-Once you know what each day tends to include, it gets much easier to build a trip that feels worth it rather than accidentally expensive.
+It’s a place where logistics shape cost more than anything else.
+Once you understand what a typical day tends to include, building a trip that feels worth it — rather than accidentally expensive — gets a lot more straightforward.

 Iceland travel budget breakdown per day by traveler type